ditrit/lidy-js/README.md

 Lidy is:

-- The Lidy schema language, a YAML language to specify how to check YAML files
+- The Lidy schema-type language, a YAML language to specify how to check YAML files
 - An engine to run the Lidy schema on YAML files
 - A rich deserialisation tool (if you want it to)